Physics-50/Module-2/docs/week3.md

-# Week 3:  Final Determination of Viscosity -- DRAFT
+# Week 3:  Final Determination of Viscosity

 --------------